-It’s no exaggeration to say that the last LAN party I went to was filled with other male teenagers like myself, each of us hauling our 17″ CRT monitors, keyboards, mice and towering desktop computers.
+The last LAN party I went to, years ago, was populated exclusively by other male teenagers like myself, each of us hauling our 17″ CRT monitors, keyboards, mice, and towering desktop computers.
 And mouse pads.
 Remember mouse pads?
-We had those, and we brought them, we stereotypical gamers of ten years ago.
+We had those, and we brought them, we stereotypical gamers of a decade ago.

-Back then, we are all so uncomfortable moving our stuff around, and we pretended it was because of the hassle involved with getting everything hooked up (and the computer science degree required to get all the computers talking to each other through the network), but really it was because we were all just so much more comfortable sitting in our dark rooms, ruining our eyes, and gaming alone.
+Back then, we were uncomfortable moving our stuff around, and we pretended it was because of the hassle involved in getting everything hooked up (and the computer science degree required to get all the computers talking to each other through the network), but really it was because we were all just so much more comfortable sitting in our dark rooms, ruining our eyes, gaming in isolation.

-We might try and connect with others like us online (which at the time was somewhat of an exercise in futility, due to the unreliability of the connection and ridiculously slow net speeds available), but that was really for the challenge, not so much for the camaraderie.
-We didn’t need more people in our lives; the AI we had at our disposal were the perfect playmates.
+We might try to connect with others like us online (which at the time was an exercise in futility, due to the ridiculously slow internet speeds available), but that was really for the challenge, not so much for the camaraderie.
+We didn’t need more people in our lives: the AI we had at our disposal were the perfect playmates.

-When I was a gamer, we connected to compete – to exert our individual influence upon others, rather than just upon the computer all the time.
-We didn’t understand people, but we did understand the games, so that was how we were most comfortable interacting with others.
-It was our common language.
+When I was a gamer, we connected to compete, to exert our individual influence upon others, rather than just upon the computer as per the usual.
+We didn’t understand people, but we did understand games, so it was through them that we were most comfortable interacting with others.
+It was our shared language.

-Sure, there are still hardcore gamers, and sure, a lot of them are just as anti-social as we were, and can only really live their lives through the common stories found in games, but today there are so many different ways to connect – to express ourselves and make our ideas more tangible – that we’re seeing a whole generation influenced by geeks.
+Sure, there are still hardcore gamers, and sure, a lot of them are just as anti-social as we were and live their lives through the games.
+But today there are so many different ways to connect, to express ourselves and make our ideas more tangible, that we’re seeing the emergence of a whole generation, a whole culture influenced by geeks.
+By gamers.

-Fashion, technology, stocks and politics; everything is being influenced by this change-up, and the movement is largely being shaped by people who would otherwise lack the means to communicate with others outside of that select circle of joystick-fiddlers and cheat-code users.
-Their folklore and symbols are no longer the stomping ground of a fractured few, but rather interpretable by everyone.
+Fashion, technology, stocks, politics: everything is being influenced by this change-up, and the movement is being shaped by people who would otherwise lack the means to communicate with others outside of that select circle of joystick-fiddlers and cheat-code users.
+Their folklore and symbols are no longer the stomping ground of a fractured few, but achievable by everyone.
 They have found their voice, and they’re using it.
+Sharing it.